andygodish/wikijs-storage/tls/creating-certificates.md

 ### Generate CA Certificate

-Generate an x509 certificate using the private key from the previous step.
+Generate an x509 certificate using the private key as input from the previous step.

 ```
 openssl req -new -x509 -sha256 -days 365 -key ca-key.pem -out ca.pem